landroide13/CaliApp/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies
+* Add Rutines

+* Create, Edit and destroy you rutines.

+* Track your progress.

-* Configuration
+* Plan your training.

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Chat with others.